-SHOWING 1 - 1 OF 1 RESULTS
+Showing 1 - 1 OF 1

 2603 Tuskegee Airmen Avenue

-McGuire AFB, NJ 08641-5012
+McGuire AFB, NJ 08641

 Library programs differ by branch of service.
 You may have access to things like tutoring, educational courses, online programs and a variety of print and electronic materials.
 Hours, contact information and closings can be found here or by calling your installation’s library.

-Afloat libraries include collections of print and audiovisual materials but they vary in size depending on the type of vessel.
-At one end of the spectrum is a carrier, which may have a collection as large as 15,000 volumes.
-At the other end, a submarine may have a collection of only a few hundred items.
-Monthly shipments of paperback books are provided to the fleet.
-As a part of the Afloat Library Program, the Navy General Library Program provides an “opening day” collection for every new ship entering the Navy's active fleet under an agreement with the Naval Sea Systems Command.
+Afloat libraries include collections of print and audiovisual materials.
+They vary in size by vessel.
+Carriers may have collections as large as 15,000 volumes.
+Submarines may have collections with only a few hundred items.
+The fleet gets monthly shipments of paperback books.
+As a part of afloat library support, the Navy General Library Program provides an “opening day” collection for new ships entering the Navy's active fleet under an agreement with the Naval Sea Systems Command.

 MCGUIRE & DIX

-Please call the Library at 609-754-0081/2079, Fax 609-754-5108
+Please call the Library at 609-754-2079

 Lakehurst has a free lending library as well as computers and video game consoles available to military ID holders and dependents.
-The Library is located in Cyber Café, Bldg 123 and is open 7 days a week from 10:00 a.m. - 6:00 p.m.
+The Library is located in Cyber Café, Bldg 123 and is open 7 days a week from 10 a.m. - 6 p.m.